edwinvdpol/homey-wfrac/README.md

 ![Homey App Validation](https://github.com/edwinvdpol/homey-wfrac/actions/workflows/validate.yml/badge.svg)

-Control your Mitsubishi Heavy Industries air conditioner from anywhere with Homey.

-Monitor the temperature in your room(s) while you're on the go, and, if needed, turn on your air conditioner before arriving home.
-Unsure if you left the air conditioner on?
-Simply switch it off remotely using Homey.

-To use this Homey App, your air conditioner must be equipped with a WF-RAC WiFi adapter, already configured via the Smart-M-Air app.

-> [!IMPORTANT]
-> This Homey App is *not compatible* with models that use the newer INWFIMHI001I000 WiFi adapter configured via the AC-Cloud app.

-> [!TIP]
+The Mitsubishi WF-RAC Homey App enables effortless integration between your Mitsubishi Electric air conditioners equipped with Wi-Fi adaptors and your Homey smart home system.
+With this app, you can take control of your indoor climate while enhancing comfort and energy efficiency.

+The app allows you to monitor and adjust the settings of your Mitsubishi Electric air conditioners directly from the Homey interface.
+You can easily control temperature, fan speed, and operation modes, ensuring the perfect indoor environment at any time.
+By using Homey’s powerful automation capabilities, you can create flows to synchronize your air conditioning with other smart devices, optimize energy usage, or adapt to your daily routines automatically.

-> Ensure that your air conditioners have static IP addresses on your local network and that they are within a strong WiFi signal range.
+Ensure that your air conditioners have static IP addresses on your local network and that they have a strong and stable WiFi signal.

+This app is **not compatible** with models that use the newer INWFIMHI001I000 WiFi adapter configured via the AC-Cloud app.